-The requirements for the project description outlined above likewise apply to the appendix (cf. section 3.3.1.3 og section 3.3.2.3).
+The requirements for the project description outlined above likewise apply to the appendix (cf. section 3.3.1.3).

 It is important that the document is not scanned and that it is in an electronic format that is readable by e-grant.
 If you submit files, which are not in a readable electronic format, you will receive a warning that the document does not meet the listed requirements.